chenyulue/real-world-haskell-updated/doc/04-functional-programming.md

 ["DLT_CHAOS","5"]
 ```

-Finally, applying `head` to the result of `drop 1 . words` will give us  the name of our macro.
+Finally, applying `head` to the result of `tail . words` will give us  the name of our macro.

 ```screen
 ghci> :type head . tail . words